dianding0102/dian_web/index.md

 <font size=4><b>Biography</b></font>

 <p>
 	My name is <b>Dian Ding</b>, I am a Ph.D. student from the Department of Computer Science and Engineering at <b>Shanghai Jiao Tong University</b>.
-I received the M.S. in the Department of Automation Science and Electrical Engineering at <b>Beihang University</b> in 2019 and B.S in the Electronic and Information Engineering at <b>Northwest University</b> in 2012.
+I received the M.S. from the Department of Automation Science and Electrical Engineering at <b>Beihang University</b> in 2019 and B.S from the Department of Electronic and Information Engineering at <b>Northwest University</b> in 2012.
 </p>

 <p>